 Moving forward, continued recruitment and hiring plans with built-in accountability metrics will ensure that African American families in Detroit are consistently represented in our organizational leadership.

 State your plan for in-service and training of your current leadership and support staff.

 As an organization, we have made a commitment to continuous learning about diversity, equity, and inclusion.
 MIBFN board, staff, and projects team members are participating in conferences, webinars, trainings, reading books and articles all centered on issues of racial equity.
 These opportunities focus on larger issues of power and privilege, implicit bias and cultural humility in addition to inequities in breastfeeding, reproductive justice, and maternal and infant mortality.
 While our current focus is on racial equity, we would like to expand our learning to include other areas of breastfeeding inequity as well.
 Our first meeting with the new board of directors included a facilitated health equity training and we will continue to build our plan for continued growth at our March meeting.
 In addition, each projects team member submits an individual equity skill building plan quarterly.
 Many of the learning resources they are registered for, or have already completed, are listed on our Learning Resources webpage, under the “Education” section of our website.
-This webpage will be updated next in April 2019.

 The original campaign was launched nearly four years ago in January 2015.
 Evidence your commitment to inclusion and the reduction of racial inequities during that timespan.